93jy/quartz/content/notes/The Smartest Guys in the Room.md

 Down the slippery slope ... as the Enron executives get more and more confident in their accounting tricks and concoct increasingly outrageous schemes to pocket more money for themselves

+Smoking their own dope / hive mind / any dissent shot down, making it hard for anyone to present an alternative viewpoint that closer reflected reality

 [Incentives](notes/C_Incentives.md): reason for the disastrous way the company was run